andre-st/goodreads-www/README.md

   - slightly animated slides help users understand the form
   - where do they find the info they have to input and how does the service or notifications mail look like
   - slides change when the user changes between the input controls
+  - slides are actually HTML and not real screenshots or images (CSS rotation etc only gives the impression); I found this easier to update

 ## Current